The Roses (film): Plot

-Three years later, the house is complete, and the 13 year-old Hattie and Roy are prodigies accepted into a school in Miami on sports scholarships.
-Without the kids to distract them, Ivy and Theo's frustrations turn into a feud.
+Three years later, the house is complete, and 13-year-old Hattie and Roy are prodigies accepted into a school in Miami on sports scholarships.
+Without the children to distract them, Ivy and Theo's frustrations turn into a feud.
 Ivy mocks and humiliates Theo in front of their friends during a housewarming party, discrediting his hard work.
-Theo, after saving a beached whale and experiencing an epiphany, realizes he is not in love with Ivy anymore and seeks a divorce.
+Theo, after saving a beached whale and experiencing an epiphany, realizes he and Ivy are miserable and should divorce.
 He asks only for the house, but Ivy wants to leave him with nothing.

 Facing an impasse, they decide to make each other's lives unbearable using cruel tactics, which results in Theo being blacklisted from architecture and Ivy's restaurants being closed for health violations.
 Ivy has an allergic reaction after Theo tricks her into eating a raspberry dessert and will only cure her with an EpiPen if Ivy signs the papers.
-She only pretends to sign them, but he saves her nonetheless.
-Ivy then tries to shoot him with their home defense gun in response.
+She only pretends to sign them, but Theo injects her with the EpiPen anyway, claiming he never would have let her die.
+An enraged Ivy then gets their gun and threatens to shoot him.
 They chase each other around the house, breaking Ivy's beloved stove that belonged to Julia Child in the process.
 Overwhelmed, Theo admits he still loves Ivy despite everything that has happened between them.
 Ivy says she feels the same and puts down the gun.

 As the two become intimate, a gas leak occurs due to the damage to Ivy's stove.
 Unaware of the situation, Theo asks their smart home system to turn on the fire, and the screen cuts to white.

 Production

-It was announced in April 2024 that Benedict Cumberbatch and Olivia Colman were set to star in and produce a reimagining of the 1989 film (made by Searchlight's sister studio 20th Century Fox), with Jay Roach set to direct and Tony McNamara writing the screenplay.
+It was announced in April 2024 that Benedict Cumberbatch and Olivia Colman were set to star in and produce a reimagining of the 1989 film (made by Searchlight's sister studio 20th Century Studios), with Jay Roach set to direct and Tony McNamara writing the screenplay.
 In June, Kate McKinnon and Andy Samberg were among several additions made to the cast.
 McNamara revealed he used both Warren Adler's novel and the 1989 film as jumping-off points, although only the novel is credited.
 He explained "I thought, Why don't we make a movie that's more focused on what we do to each other while we're married, and still sort of pay homage to the original?”

 Filming began on June 10, 2024, in Devon.